SCouT: Synthetic Counterfactuals via Spatiotemporal Transformers for Actionable Healthcare

 \subsubsection{Robustness against Noise}

 Next, we investigate the robustness of our method against noise in the observed data.
 We set $N=10$ and generate three synthetic datasets with varying noise levels $\sigma^2 \in [0.5,\;1,\;2]$.
 The RMSE scores are reported in Fig.~\ref{fig:noise} and Fig.~\ref{fig:noise_all} shows the synthetic control estimates.
+The Transformer baseline performs the worst, which is expected given traditional transformers' data inefficiency.
+This also indicates the difficulty of using simple time series extrapolation with few donors and shows the benefits of directly modeling the donor outcomes to perform few-shot counterfactual estimation.
 As noise increases, our predictions remain robust and lie close to the true mean without using any denoising step.
 Moreover, pre-training is essential for helping our model learn a useful representation of the underlying latent model, thus in making accurate predictions.